Yohan-George/WeatherNow/README.md

 Project Overview:
 This project was developed as part of a take-home exercise to demonstrate my skills in front-end development, state management, API integration, and responsive design.
-Weather Now offers up-to-date weather information including temperature, conditions, and other essential weather data, in an attractive and interactive interface.
+Weather Now offers up-to-date weather information including temperature and conditions in an attractive and interactive interface.

 Features:
 City-Based Weather Search: Users can search for weather data by entering the city name.
 Real-Time Data Fetching: Weather Now retrieves current weather information using the Open-Meteo API.
 Responsive Design: The layout adapts seamlessly to various screen sizes, providing an optimal experience on both desktop and mobile devices.
-Dynamic Styling: The app features modern, stylish design elements, including background and text animations that vary with weather conditions.

 Tech Stack:
 Frontend: React, JavaScript (using Vite for fast, optimized builds)